ilanaliouchouche/Profitable-Path-Detection-in-Currency-Graphs/CONTRIBUTING.md

 ### 1. Create a new branch

 Before starting any work, create a new branch.
-We have enforced rules on the main branch, so no direct commits are allowed.
+I have enforced rules on the `main` branch, so no direct commits are allowed.
 To create a branch, use:
 ```bash
 git checkout -b <your-branch-name>
 ```

 ### 2. Implement your changes

 You can make your changes in the appropriate files.
-The structures you will work with are mainly located in the module src/currencygraph.py.
+The structures you will work with are mainly located in the module `src/currencygraph.py`.
 Please note that this module should generally not be modified unless necessary for the task at hand.

 ### 3. Running Tests